NicoleA89/Seeking-answers-for-current-HR-questions/README.md

 ### Findings
 64 % of the survey participants do at least some of their work remote.
 On the table below you can see that the size of the company doesn´t have much impact on the amount that IT professionals work remote.
 There is just a slightly higher proportion of remote working IT professionals in particularly large or particularly small companies.

+## Conclusion
+In summary, answering these questions has provided some clues for companies looking for IT professionals.
+In addition to the preferred job portals of developers worldwide and in Germany, it has also been determined what payment IT professionals are offered depending on their professional experience.
+Also these results determined to what extent IT professionals carry out their work remotely.
+This enables companies, that are looking for qualified IT professionals, to identify some key data about the target group and use it to achieve their goals.